 Investigation of a Breach

-In discovery, Plaintiffs sought documents relating to work performed by Defendant’s third-party vendor, Mandiant, as well as documents relating to work performed by additional third-parties, like Defendant’s public relations firm and other technical vendors, including the e-discovery consultants.(5) Premera objected on the basis that the documents were protected by attorney-client privilege or attorney work-product doctrine.
+In discovery, Plaintiffs sought documents relating to work performed by Defendant’s third-party vendor, Mandiant, as well as documents relating to work performed by additional third parties, like Defendant’s public relations firm and other technical vendors, including the e-discovery consultants.(5) Premera objected on the basis that the documents were protected by the attorney-client privilege or attorney work-product doctrine.
 Plaintiffs specifically sought production of Mandiant reports and potentially drafts of reports.
 The Court noted that Mandiant was hired by Premera in October 2014 to review its data management system and then, as of January, Mandiant discovered the existence of malware.
 Thereafter, by February of 2015, in light of the discovery of this data breach, Premera hired outside counsel, which was reportedly in anticipation of litigation.
 The day after counsel was hired, Mandiant and Premera entered into an amended statement of work that shifted supervision of Mandiant’s work to outside counsel.
 The Court noted, however, that the scope of work did not change from the earlier agreement entered into as of October 2014.(6)

-The Court was not persuaded that Mandiant’s work was privileged and protected as work-product.
+The Court was not persuaded that Mandiant’s work was privileged and protected as work product.
 The Court found that the only change in the scope of work to be performed by Mandiant was that it was subsequently “directed to report directly to outside counsel and to label all of [its] communications as ‘privileged,’ ‘work-product,’ or ‘at the request of counsel.’”
 The Court stated that Premera’s argument that Mandiant’s role “became more like that of an investigator” was not supported by the amended statement of work.(7)